CEO Pay: Earning In 2 Days An Average Worker’s Yearly Salary

 In a world where the gap between the rich and the poor has been widening, CEO pay has been a matter of debate.

 The date of 4 January is marked as the day when CEOs of Britain's largest companies already earn what it takes an average worker to make in a year.
 But British CEOs are not the only ones who out-earn their workers so quickly.
-An analysis of the wage difference between CEOs and workers in 22 countries by the financial and media company Bloomberg shows that top executives in the United States and India, the two largest democracies in the world, can get the average worker's yearly wage even quicker, according to report on BBC.com.
+An analysis of the wage difference between CEOs and workers in 22 countries by the financial and media company Bloomberg shows that top executives in the United States and India, the two largest democracies in the world, can get the average worker's yearly wage even quicker,

 The Global CEO Index analyzes how much more money executives make than someone on the average annual wage.
 In the United States, the data suggests that top CEOs need less than two days (1.52) to overtake a worker's yearly income.